ScottLabUCB/FEM/README.md

 For percent relative strain, refer to sFEM.strainMeas.

-The script dm4Reader.m was developed by Peter ERcius at the Molecular Foundry, Lawrence Berkeley National LAboratory.
+The script dm4Reader.m was developed by Peter Ercius at the Molecular Foundry, Lawrence Berkeley National Laboratory.